ImageMagick v6 Examples --

 b = 0.000005142 * f^3 - 0.000380839 * f^2 + 0.009606325 * f - 0.075316854

-So the focal length (e.g. read from the EXIF information) is used to calculate the lens correction parameter b in the first step, and then, in a second step, the lens correction (i.e. barrel distortion) is performed using this value as the b parameter.
+So the focal length (as read from the EXIF information) is used to calculate the lens correction parameter b in the first step, and then, in a second step, the lens correction (i.e. barrel distortion) is performed using this value as the b parameter.

 The Windows section shows a VBScript Example in which the above equations are used, with the focal length being extracted from a Nikon Coolpix 995 photograph via identify.